Canon 100D vs Nikon D4S

 It is notable that the D4S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 100D lacks such a headphone port.

 Both the 100D and the D4S have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the D4S was followed by the Nikon D5.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.

 Review summary: Canon 100D vs Nikon D4S